Grey's Anatomy Season 19 Will See Ellen Pompeo Appear In Less Than Half Of The Episodes

 So, for now, it’s remains a bit of a mystery as to when the show will end — if ever.

 Who will be in the cast of Season 19 of Grey’s Anatomy?

-Well, despite everything she’s said recently, Pompeo will be back for Season 19.
+Well, despite everything she’s said recently, Pompeo will be back for Season 19, albeit in a limited capacity.
 She told Insider in December, “I’ve been trying to focus on convincing everybody that it should end,” and yet here we are.
 In addition to Pompeo, Chandra Wilson (who plays Dr. Miranda Bailey) and James Pickens Jr. (who plays Dr. Richard Webber) signed multi-year contracts in 2021 that should carry them through Season 19.
 Kim Raver (who plays Dr. Teddy Altman), Camilla Luddington (who plays Dr. Jo Wilson), and Kevin McKidd (who plays Dr. Owen Hunt) signed multi-year contracts in 2019 that should also cover them through Season 19.

 Granted, that doesn’t mean the characters will survive that long.
 Sorry, we all know it’s true — Grey’s is a master of unexpected, heartwrenching deaths.
 And real ones know that, at this very moment, the life of Dr. Owen Hunt hangs in the balance following the mid-season finale of Season 18.

 Sidebar: If you’re interested in Bailey’s storyline within Season 19, Cartermatt reported that in episode 2, she has a storyline that takes place outside of the hospital.
 Jo and Bailey enjoy their day off in the B storyline as the medical staff tackles a unique food poisoning case.